TheTesla/py-par-dict/README.md

 # Concept of numba dictionary parallelization

-Currently `numba` lags support of parallel dictionary writes. this approach shows the concept of an implementation without locking.
+Currently `numba` lags the support of parallel dictionary writes.
+This approach shows the concept of an implementation without locking.

 ## Interface